skpm/sketch-module-web-view/docs/opening-links-in-browser.md

-# Opening a link from WebView in a default browser
+# Opening an external link in the default browser instead of the WebView

-It is impossible to open a link from WebView in external browser directly.
+A link with a `target="_blank"` will have no effect by default in the WebView.
+In order to open an external link, we will need to go through the Sketch Plugin.

 To achieve that you need 2 parts:

-1. In webview - intercept a click event on a link:
+1. In the WebView - intercept click events on a link:

 ```js
 function interceptClickEvent (event) {